greigpaterson/AnalySize/ReadMe.md

 More information on the unmixing algorithms used in AnalySize can be found in Paterson & Heslop (2015).
 Details on how to use AnalySize are provided in the instruction manual packaged with AnalySize.

+## How to get it
 The latest version of the software the GitHub front page (https://github.com/greigpaterson/AnalySize).
 Different versions can be gotten from the "releases" tab (https://github.com/greigpaterson/AnalySize/releases).

+We recommend using GitHub Desktop (https://desktop.github.com/), which allows users to easily synchronize with the latest version of AnalySize.

+## Mailing list
+If users are interesting in receiving email updates about AnalySize, please send an email to let us know (address given below).

 ## Authors
 Greig A. Paterson (greig.paterson "at" mail.iggcas.ac.cn)